mittous/philosopher/README.md

 ## Deployment

-To deploy this project run :
+To run the program run :

 ```bash
     make */ then /*